The Financial Savings Associated with Implementing a Pigging System

 During cleaning and changeovers, manufacturers need to purge the system to remove all remnants of the previous product.
 Low viscosity fluids such as water are often used to remove the product from the pipeline.

 However, this can be extremely expensive and ineffective.
 Not only does the cleaning process use large amounts of water, but saleable product frequently gets wasted between batches.
 And what manufacturer wants to throw away saleable product, especially if it translates to higher disposal costs?
 And similarly, what manufacturer wants to flush thousands of dollars’ worth of product in perfectly good condition down the drain?

 And that’s where pigging comes.
-Pigging makes it possible to clear out the pipeline with a specialist projectile called a pig.
+Pigging makes it possible to efficiently clear out the pipeline with a specialist projectile called a pig.
 Because pigging recovers the majority of product from the pipelines (up to 99.5% product recovery), there’s a greater volume of product available for further processing, packaging or sale.
-In addition, less product will be sent to waste which lowers disposal costs significantly.
+In addition, less product will be sent to waste, which lowers disposal costs significantly.

 Reducing the Costs of Water Use and Disposal

 Processing industries (especially the food and beverage industry) are extremely dependent on water.
 However, growing water scarcity is one of the biggest risks facing the industries.

 Because water is a finite resource, this has put pressure on manufacturers and has resulted in increased operational costs for production plants.
 This includes increasing costs for process water and wastewater discharge tariffs.